Contact 4d Chern-Simons theory: Generalities: Regularized 4d CS theory and 2d IFT's

 for $k_{0}^{(r)}= 0$, $k_{1}^{(r)}\neq 0$, corresponding to the homogeneous Yang-Baxter sigma model.
 In the first case, the expression \eqref{BC APhi1} can be put to zero if we impose

 while in the second case, the expression \eqref{BC APhi2} vanishes if we demand that\footnote{If the real double pole is at infinity, we always use $\Phi \big|_{\infty}=0$ in any case.}

 In the latter case, one is to take $\partial_{z}A_{\nu}\big|_{z=z_{r}}\neq 0$.
-Thus, in order for $\tilde{A}_{\mu}$ to belong to the same space of BC solutions as $A_{\mu}$, we impose the second relation in \eqref{x} and \eqref{y}.
+Thus, in order for $\tilde{A}_{\mu}$ to belong to the same space of boundary eom solutions as $A_{\mu}$, we impose the second relation in \eqref{x} and \eqref{y}.
 The same holding for their variations.
-These BC must be preserved by the action of the gauge group $\mathcal{G}_{0}$ as well.
+These solutions must be preserved by the action of the gauge group $\mathcal{G}_{0}$ as well.